nshilstut/CareersInLIS-Metadata/installation/README.md

 # Installing Extensions for OpenRefine

-> **This information is copied from https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions**
+> **Some of this information is copied from https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions**

 Extensions can be installed in two locations.
 Either in the OpenRefine `workspace` directory (where all the OpenRefine project files are stored) or in the directory in which you have installed OpenRefine itself.
 In both cases extensions are installed by copying files into a directory called "extensions".